dodokek/Quadratic_equation/README.md

 ### Logging
 This useful library can be copypasted in many different projects.
 It writes a tree of functions that are being called in real time!
-The data is being writed into file log.txt, different file name coul be set by user.
+The data is being writed into file log.txt, different file name could be set by user.
 ~~~
 square_equation.exe -l logfile.txt
 ~~~